It goes without saying that cat lovers care about nature.

 We add our own natural ingredients such as starch to make our litter just as absorbent without any need for nasty chemicals.

-We also partner with Trees for Cities to plant trees on behalf of our customers and support amazing sustainability projects around the world.
+We also work with our partners to plant trees on behalf of our customers and support amazing sustainability projects around the world.

-In a world with so many available green alternatives to the growing problems of strip mining and landfill, why should your cat miss out on the fun?
+In a world with so many available green alternatives to the growing problems of strip mining and waste, why should your cat miss out on the fun?

 Make the switch to Natusan cat litter today and begin turning your cat’s waste into wonder.

 20/08/2020 by NatuTeam